keyvan-m-sadeghi/volume-buttons/README.md

 The negative effects that walls of text have on our minds are real.
 In short, given a big enough perceived magnitude (in the eyes of the beholder, my guess is 10+ people commenting daily is a sufficient trigger):

-> It can lead to going bananaaaaaasss!! 🤪🍌
+> If one can't deflect the energy, it can lead to going bananaaaaaasss!! 🤪🍌

 Documented my feelings while I was experiencing them in the following repo: